Cambridge-Hands-On-Science/Experiments/Experiments/Biology/A Bug's Life.md

 **All sorts of arthropods preserved in perspex blocks or jars.** - All sorts of arthropods preserved in perspex blocks or jars.

-Last initially checked on 2024-12-23 by Smiley Chan (scc93@cam.ac.uk) and double-checked on 2025-01-12 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2025-12-23 by Adam Carreyette (ac2736@cam.ac.uk) and double-checked on 2025-01-12 by Margaret Johncock (mllyj2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->